 - Fine grit sandpaper.

-But before you even reach for your sandpaper, ensure the painted surface is relatively dry.
+But before you even reach for your sandpaper, ensure the painted surface is dry.
 You can predetermine if your acrylic paint is dry by touching it.

 Next, use the fine-grit sandpaper to modify and control the acrylic paint texture.
 You will want to use circular motions to get a masterly finish.

 The next step is to try to come up with special effects based on your liking.
 You can distress your acrylic paint to establish a rustic look.

-Tip: Never use rough grit sandpapers.
+Tip: Never use rough-grit sandpapers.
 Such options can ravage your painting project primarily if used vigorously.

 How Long Should Acrylic Paint Dry Before Sanding?

 Since everyone is rushing to achieve a decent look on acrylic surfaces, most people tend to sand acrylic prematurely.

 Usually, it’s easy to determine if the paint is dry by touching it using your fingertips.
-If the area you want to sand is hard, then you can begin standing.
+If the area you want to sand is hard, you can begin standing.

 Do You Need to Sand Between Coats of Acrylic Paints?

 Even if it’s not a must, sanding between coats will enhance the outcome of the project you are undertaking.

 Can You Sand Acrylic Paint on Wood?

 Acrylic paint is a better pick on wood surfaces.
 And that’s what begs the question, can you sand acrylic paint on wood?

 How Do You Smooth Out Acrylic Paint?

-Even after painting, you will need to ensure that you are working on a smooth surface to get the very best finish out of your project.
+Even after painting, you will need to ensure that you work on a smooth surface to get the very best finish out of your project.

 In the painting of a rough surface, it’s wise to use a good acrylic gesso to fix the dents.

 Use a soft brush for this particular step.
-Remember the texture of your brush determines how streaky your acrylic paint becomes.
+Remember, the texture of your brush determines how streaky your acrylic paint becomes.

 Instead, it’s better to use a soft synthetic Taklon brush.
 Such brushes are very smooth, but the integrity of their results is outstanding.

-Expensive brushes are not genuinely the best options, but you will want to avoid the cheap options as they tend to lose hair easily.
+Expensive brushes are not the best options, but you will want to avoid the cheap ones as they tend to lose hair easily.

-For you to create a smooth sheen on your acrylic, it’s good to use opaque paint.
-Such products are bound to use lesser coats which eliminate the risk of streaking.
+To create a smooth sheen on your acrylic, it’s good to use opaque paint.
+Such products are bound to use lesser coats, eliminating the risk of streaking.

-However, suppose you intend to use a transparent color, consider putting in a little bit of dark color.
+However, suppose you intend to use a transparent color, consider putting in a little dark color.
 Doing this makes the paint more opaque.